mikeg64/mikeg64.github.io/_posts/2021-10-13-moviesunitube2-washmc.md

 We used the matlab routine  [plotsecs_array.m](https://github.com/mikeg64/smaug_wash/blob/master/matlab/plotsecs_array.m) to generate  the plots for all timesteps.

-Theresults display clear evidence of MHD waves.
+The results display clear evidence of MHD waves.

 # Results